UGA-Innovation-Factory/nixos-systems/README.md

 The external flake must provide a `nixosModules.default` output.
 This module is imported into the system configuration, allowing the user to override their own system settings (like `shell`, `extraGroups`) and define their Home Manager configuration.

+You can also opt-out of the default system configurations for Zsh and Neovim if you prefer to manage them entirely yourself:

+*   `useZshTheme` (default: `true`): Set to `false` to disable the system-wide Zsh theme and configuration.
+*   `useNvimPlugins` (default: `true`): Set to `false` to disable the system-wide Neovim plugins and configuration.

 ### Using External Flakes for System Configuration

 You can also override the system-level configuration for a specific host using an external flake.
 This is useful for adding system services (like Docker), changing boot parameters, installing system-wide packages, or even overriding hardware settings (like swap size) without modifying `inventory.nix`.